THE 3 ROOT HITTING PLANS

 Ted Williams, one of the greatest hitters to ever set foot in a batter's box, said, “The number one thing a hitter must do, with less than two strikes, is to swing at a pitch he can drive.
 The hitter must look for a pitch that can be hit hard and hit far.”

 The great Ted Williams always hit with a specific hitting plan.
 He knew where the pitch had to be to allow him to hit the ball hard and hit it far.
 He had a plan in place before the pitcher started his delivery, and from there, he was ready to crush 'his pitch.'
 Like all great hitters, with less than 2 strikes, he wasn’t protecting the strike zone.
 Rather, he was looking for the pitch to come through an area that allowed him to maximize his power.
-He surely wasn’t wasting his swings on errant pitches, nor was he wasting his at-bats swinging at 'pitchers' strikes.'
+He surely wasn’t wasting his swings on errant pitches, nor was he wasting his at-bats swinging at 'pitchers' strikes.

 Teddy Ballgame had a hitting intelligence that was second to none, and he put that knowledge into a simple, repeatable plan.
 His plan prioritized visual processing skills over swing skills.
 That's not to say Ted Williams didn't value swing technique.
 He certainly did.
 He simply had the wisdom and clarity to see that pitch selection was a higher priority.
 First, get a good pitch to hit, and then, second, put a good swing on it.